 Ride difficulty: You must be a good climber and descender for this trip.
-Not our biggest tour but almost 15,000m of climbing in a week is a lot.
+Not our biggest tour but almost 15,000m of climbing (and descending!) in a week is a lot.

 July 01, Saturday: Pick up at GVA (Geneva Airport), time is yet to be determined.
 The riders that are bringing their own bikes can build the bikes at the airport and store the box there.
 Drive to Albertville, 2 hours.

 July 02, Sunday: Ride Albertville to St. Jean de Maurienne.
 One Col today; the Madeleine.
 Ride extension is the Lacets de Monvernier.
 We spend two nights in St Jean de Maurienne.

 July 03, Monday: Loop ride from St Jean de Maurienne to the south and the Col du Glandon.
 Second crack at the Lacets today too.